What Does a Vet Tech Do?

 - Have good manual dexterity and steady hands

-- Are physically able to constrain and lift large animals
+- Are physically able to restrain and lift large animals

-Becoming a Veterinary Technician offers huge personal satisfaction and can be incredibly rewarding.
-An ability to handle sensitive moments is key.
-This means you’ll balance practical speech with a reassuring, caring delivery in situations like informing someone their beloved pet may have a serious condition or illness.
-You’ll be the first face people see and the first person people talk to in these difficult moments.
+This career can be incredibly rewarding.
+An ability to handle sensitive moments is key, like informing someone their beloved pet may have a serious condition or illness.
+You’ll be the first person a pet owner talks to in these difficult moments.

-Being able to harmonize your work by offering advice with compassion will help you to manage complex situations, and to get the most out of your job.
-One of the most enjoyable parts of being a Veterinary Technician is the knowledge that you are making a difference — not only to the lives of your patients, but also their owners.
+Being able to offer information with compassion will help you to manage complex situations.
+One of the most enjoyable parts of being a vet tech is the knowledge that you are making a difference — not only in the lives of your animal patients, but also their owners’ lives.